Main Southern railway line, New South Wales: Continued extensions

 The original single track was duplicated from Granville to Liverpool in 1857, to Campbelltown in 1891, to Picton in 1892.
 Between 1913 and 1922 the 343 km section from Picton to Cootamundra was duplicated.
 At the same time, the section between Picton and Mittagong was deviated by a less direct route in 1919 to ease the steep grades of the original alignment, and the old line became known as the Picton – Mittagong loop railway line which is now largely closed.
 (The Main Southern Railway Deviation, was estimated in the 1914 Act of Parliament to have construction costs of £630,353).

+The Widemere Quarry Line was linked to the line at Fairfield in 1924, before the line closed in 1945.
 Other sections of the original Whitton alignment between Goulburn and Wagga Wagga were also replaced by more curvy sections with lower grades.
 The section between Granville and Cabramatta via Fairfield was bypassed with a more direct route from Lidcombe via Regents Park in 1924.
 The former route through Fairfield became known as the Old Main South.

 The section from Cootamundra to Junee, including a rail spiral at Bethungra, was duplicated between 1941 and 1945.
 Construction of a standard gauge track parallel with the broad gauge track from Albury to Melbourne commenced in 1959, completing the Sydney-Melbourne railway.
 The first freight train operated on the line on 3 January 1962, followed by the first passenger train on 16 April 1962.